kenakamu/serverless-workshop/Challenge-1-Azure-Function-Basics/readme.md

 {`productId`} is Starfruit Explosion"
 * **Sample request**:

-    ```
+    ``` HTTP
     GET http://localhost:7071/api/<your-function-name>?productId=2424
     ```

 ### Deploy to Azure

-The second goal is to create a Resource Group in your Azure Subscription, and deploy the function to Azure.
+The second goal is to create a Resource Group in your Azure subscription, and deploy the function to Azure.
 To complete this goal, the following requirements must be satisfied:

 * **Create a Function App**: Create a new Function App that is hosted on the Consumption Plan.
 * **Deploy and Test**: Deploy your new function to the Function App.